syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/Getting-Started.md

 ## Set Title

-The Dialog control's tilte can be set through the 'title' property. which is shown in the below code snippet.
+The Dialog control's title can be set through the 'title' property. which is shown in the below code snippet.

 {% highlight cshtml %}